 - Groups looking for a place to party

 - People looking for a staycation or a weekend getaway

-Property managers and vacation rental owners sometimes prefer to decrease their per-night rates to encourage mid-length stays.
+Property managers and vacation rental owners sometimes decrease their ADR to encourage mid-length stays.
 This is to increase their occupancy during low-demand seasons.
 In that case, they make it mandatory to book their properties for a minimum of 30 days.

-Mid-Term Stays are also used by property owners in markets where the government has put a cap on short-term stays.
-For example, in Charleston, the government allows a listing to operate as a short-term rental for only 144 days in a year.
+Mid-Term Stays are also used by property owners in markets where there are short-term rental regulations.
+For example, in Charleston, the government allows a listing to operate as a short-term rental for only 144 days a year.
 For the rest of the time, it is mandatory for them to take bookings for at least 30 days.
-In this case, managers choose to make their properties available for short-term rental during high demand season and set a minimum length of stay restriction of 30 days during low demand season.
+Managers choose to make their properties available for short-term rental during high-demand season.
+They set a minimum stay restriction of 30 days during low-demand season.

-Orphan days are the gaps between two bookings that are shorter than the minimum length of stay mandated by the property manager.
+In definition, Orphan days are the days between two bookings that are shorter than the minimum stay mandated by the property manager.
 Due to this, they will be unbookable because they don’t meet the requirement for minimum night restrictions.
-You can make the one or two nights gap or orphan days bookable by setting separate minimum night settings for these orphan days,
+You can make the one or two nights gap or orphan days bookable.
+Set separate minimum night settings for these orphan days,

 - Adjacent bookings BEFORE an existing booking/block: These settings are useful to specify what kind of bookings you’re comfortable taking before another existing booking/blocked date.
 For example, a 2-night booking is okay to take if it starts two nights before an existing unavailable date (thus resulting in no gap days).